 In conclusion, pitching a journalist takes time.
 Take time to build a relationship outside their desk.
 Follow them on social media, comment on their blog posts, articles and status updates.
 Be persistent in your communication but do not be too pushy.
 If your first email pitch does not get their attention, try a different approach until you get their response.
 Most importantly, learn about their interests and offer a story they cannot resist.

-Do you need help building a PR strategy which will attract media attention?
+Do you need help building a PR strategy that will attract media attention?
 PR agencies like Pressfarm work with companies to create quality newsworthy content, including brand briefs, press releases and feature articles.
-With their PR packages, they also provide access to their PR database of over 75,000 journalists across industries.
+With their PR packages, they also provide access to their PR database of over 1 million journalists across industries.
 In addition, they create curated media lists containing contacts in each client’s niche.
 Combined with the media database, these media lists should help businesses to connect with the right people to tell their story.
-Ultimately, signing up with Pressfarm will help you boost your brand’s online visibility by helping you create quality content which features in relevant search results across major search engines.
+Ultimately, signing up with Pressfarm will help you boost your brand’s online visibility by helping you create quality content that features in relevant search results across major search engines.